SpaceRouter/flutter-pi/GETTING_STARTED.md

    popd
    echo You will need to set ARM to: $ARM
    ```

+   You can use `cmake -DINVERTED_INPUT=on ..` if your input is inverted.

    Take a note of the last line of output.
 It should say you need "arm" or "arm64".
 This is used to set ARM below.